-Put this mixture into another pot (or simply drain the pot you were just using).
-And here’s where we get to the good part.
-Bring the mixture to a boil over medium-high heat and stir in the 3 cups of sugar.
+Put this mixture back into the pot and here’s where we get to the good part.
+Stir in the sugar and chopped habanero pepper and bring the mixture to a boil over medium-high heat, while stirring.

-Continue to boil, stirring constantly, until the mixture reaches the “gel stage,” which should take about 30 minutes.
+Continue to boil, stirring constantly, until the mixture reaches 220 degrees, which is the “gel stage” and should take about 30 minutes.
 You’ll notice the mixture will be gelly-ish, but not totally solid.
 It will firm up once you put it in the fridge.

 You can either can your marmalade (using proper canning technique) or you can simply put your marmalade in a clean jar.

 And refrigerate right away.
-My recipe made about 1.5 jars of marmalade.
+My recipe made about a jar and a half of blood orange habanero marmalade.